JeallyRabbit/Pinger/README.md

 - **Ping Interval (s)** — how many seconds the application waits after one ping finishes before sending the next one.
 - **Fails to Notification** — the number of consecutive failed pings required before the application sends a notification.
 - **Notification Interval (minutes)** — how often the application sends a reminder while a device remains offline.

+Yes: I formated readme with AI - app done and tested by me with help (search engine) of AI